Autopsy [en Español]

 How It Is Done

-Before the actual autopsy, as much information as possible is gathered about the person who died and the events that led to the death.
-This includes reviewing medical records and consulting with the person's doctors about previous medical problems.
-Other information may be gathered by interviewing family members, investigating the area where the person died, and studying the circumstances surrounding the death.
-Depending on the circumstances of the death, law enforcement and the medical examiner's or coroner's office may be involved in the investigation.
+First, as much information as possible is gathered about the person who died and about the events that led to the death.
+This includes looking at medical records and talking with the person's doctors about known medical problems.
+Depending on how the person died, the police and the medical examiner's or coroner's office may be involved.
+They may talk to family members and study the area where the person died.
+They will learn as much as possible about the death.

 How It Feels